waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - FLOOR_UP_WALL: Traversable (ledges/stairs).
 Typically one-way down for ledges.
 [Verified]

 ## Failed Hypotheses & Attempts
-- Attempt 1 (Route 42): Swept island after tower shook and Sages were talked to.
-No trigger found.
-(Turns 25639-25771).
+- Attempt 1 (Route 42): Swept southern island clearing (Turns 25639-25771).
+No trigger.
+- Attempt 2 (Route 36): Swept Sudowoodo junction (Turns 25787-25794).
+No trigger.
 - Hypothesis: Talking to all Sages was the final trigger for Route 42.
 [Denied - Swept island, no trigger].

 ## Strategy
+- Current: Perform a granular sweep of the northern part of the Route 42 island floor (22, 12) to (28, 12).
-- Current: Navigate to Route 42 central island and perform a granular sweep to find the Suicune trigger tile.
+- Next: If no trigger, perform a full granular sweep of the entire island floor again.
-- Next: Check Route 36 for the final overworld sighting.
+- Final: Check Route 36 junction one more time.
-- Final: Return to Tin Tower 1F for the static encounter.